Ziad Abu Ein: Death

 On 10 December 2014, Abu Ein took part in a protest march to plant olive trees outside the Palestinian village of Turmus Ayya, near Ramallah.
 During the march, the group had a confrontation with Israeli soldiers, who had been dispatched to the event.
 The soldiers fired tear gas and stun grenades at the demonstrators.
 During the confrontation, Abu Ein exhibited signs of physical distress, first sitting down and holding his chest and later losing consciousness.

 An Israeli military medic began administering first aid to an unconscious Abu Ein, but, shortly thereafter, the group of Palestinians present decided to evacuate him to a nearby health clinic in Turmus Ayya.
 He was then transferred by ambulance to a hospital in Ramallah, where he was declared dead upon arrival.

 Following the incident, differing reports arose from witnesses who had been present and from video of the encounter.
 There were claims that Abu Ein had been assaulted by Israeli soldiers during the confrontation, including being choked, headbutted by a soldier wearing a helmet, and struck in the chest with a rifle butt.

 There is video of Abu Ein engaged in a heated altercation with Israeli soldiers, at one point being grabbed around the neck by one.
 Video from shortly afterward shows Abu Ein sitting down and holding his chest, before falling unconscious and being treated by an Israeli medic.
 He is then shown being rapidly carried away by Palestinians on the scene.
 Roy Sharon, an Israeli journalist who was present, stated that Abu Ein was never struck in the chest with a rifle butt.

 Autopsy

 A joint autopsy was conducted with Jordanian, Palestinian, and Israeli doctors.
 While both sides agreed that Abu Ein died from a blockage of the coronary artery due to hemorrhaging, they disagreed on the underlying cause of death.
 The Palestinian and Jordanian doctors said wounds to Abu Ein's front teeth and bruises on the tongue, neck and windpipe were indicative of violent acts that led to his death.
-The Israeli pathologist said that these injuries could have been caused by violence, but that he thought those injuries were "more compatible with the results of resuscitation efforts.
+The Israeli pathologist, Chen Kugel, said that these injuries could have been caused by violence, but that he thought those injuries were "more compatible with the results of resuscitation efforts.